joyapisi/bookstore-app/README.md

 # 📖 [Bookstore_App] <a name="Bookstore_App"></a>

-**[Bookstore_App]** "Bookstore App" is a web app for all fans of mathematics.
+**[Bookstore_App]** "Bookstore App" is a web app for all fans of books.
 It is a Single Page App (SPA) that allows users to:
-- Make simple calculations.
+- Display a list of books
+- Add a book
-- Read a random math-related quote.
+- Remove a selected book
-By building this application, you will learn how to use React.
+By building this application, you will learn how to use React and Redux.
 It also follows <a href="https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow">Gitflow.</a>

 ## 🛠 Built With <a name="built-with"></a>